newtang/newtang.github.io/_drafts/poo.markdown

 As an aside, here's an article [discussing the merits of emoji passwords](https://medium.com/@hvost/why-you-should-not-use-emojis-in-your-passwords-b8db0607e169#.ee3f1qr43).

-So, is there a solution to this madness?
+So, is there a solution that counts symbols correctly?
 [Bynens](https://mathiasbynens.be/notes/javascript-unicode#accounting-for-astral-symbols) lists a couple possibilities.
 [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) shows some promise.
 It's succinct, works in Node, and is generally well supported across browsers, except IE11 and below, I think.

 `Array.from("💩").length === 1; //hooray!`